ocaml-multicore/ocaml-tsan/README.md

 Status
 ------

 The ThreadSanitizer support in OCaml 5.0 is still an ongoing effort.
-For more information on the status of this work, see https://github.com/OlivierNicole/ocaml-tsan/wiki/Status-of-ThreadSanitizer-for-OCaml[the dedicated wiki page].
+For more information on the status of this work, see [the dedicated wiki page](https://github.com/OlivierNicole/ocaml-tsan/wiki/Status-of-ThreadSanitizer-for-OCaml).

 Caveats